 Anger and fear have been as intrinsic to American Christianity as faith and love.
 Woven into the fabric of American culture is a passion to express personal faith undisturbed by outside influences.
 Faith and love thrive in a context in which a believer feels empowered and confident in the acceptance of Christ and His leadership over world affairs.
 Anger and fear arise when our own personal status quo is disturbed and hidden insecurities are exposed – all generally in the context of powerlessness.
 Nothing exposes our true powerlessness like the free will of our children.

 The middle-aged theologian is rarely threatened by new ideas.
-However, when those ideas threaten the idealistic and inexperienced young person, a certain sense of powerless can unexpectedly invade the heart.
+However, when those ideas threaten the idealistic and inexperienced young person, a certain sense of powerlessness can unexpectedly invade the heart.
 The holiness movement was, in some ways, a reaction to antebellum excess.
 The fundamentalist movement was a reaction to liberal deconstructionism.
-Young men and women live out, on a daily basis, the fruit of the philosopher’s search for truth.
+We live in an era of instantaneous reactive communication that coincides with a deconstruction of authority and tradition.
+In short, everyone is an authority and everyone else is likely wrong (unless they agree with me).
 In a post-Christian nation, young people are interacting with the non-Christian world in far more intimate ways than their fathers and grandfathers.
 Even more prevalent is the manner in which they are interacting with the anti-Christian world than ever before.
 They may not be ready for the tricks their heart will play on them as they do.

 The narcissistic message of the day, built around self-help theology that promises therapeutic bliss, is the incessant cry to “believe in yourself”.
 21st century America has settled for smaller dreams.
 “You can do great things” has slowly been replaced with, “You can get noticed”.
 What this means is that we arrive at a time in which young people have an almost unprecedented sense of self and of personal weakness, yet do not think that those weaknesses are disqualifying related to their goals.
 This is a new problem.
 The age-old problem of “not knowing what you do not know” only exaggerates the new problem.